ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The Future of UI/UX Design: Top Trends to Watch Out for in 2024</blockquote>

 <h3>4.
-Top 5 Free UX/UI Design Resources - <a href="https://medium.com/@kumarisakshi9595/top-5-free-ux-ui-design-resources-f56f05769301" target="_blank" rel="noopener noreferrer">link</a></h3>
+Upcoming UI/UX Design Trends To Watch Out For In Post COVID Design - <a href="https://medium.com/@uaxe/upcoming-ui-ux-design-trends-to-watch-out-for-in-post-covid-design-9b29d5b7e7a1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kumarisakshi`**
+✍️ **posted by `Uaxe Labs`**

-<blockquote>In the ever-evolving field of UX/UI design, staying up-to-date with the latest resources and trends is crucial for professional growth…</blockquote>
+<blockquote>In the era of online businesses, the trend sets for UI/UX have grown over the past few years.
+After the COVID pandemic adversity was…</blockquote>

 <h3>5.
 The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>